-Weill Cornell Medicine's Residency training program provides outstanding training in the development of clinical skills and opportunities to participate in empirical investigation.
-Our residents are encouraged to translate clinical experience and observation into research questions and receive training in the development of research methodology.
-Our residents evaluate and contribute to the academic literature to prepare for lifelong engagement in scholarship.
+Weill Cornell Medicine's Residency training program provides outstanding training in the development of clinical skills and opportunities to participate in empirical investigation and scholarly work.
 We recognize that no single frame of reference is adequate for understanding human behavior and psychopathology.
 Throughout our intensive clinical, didactic and research program, residents are taught a sophisticated approach to patient care and intellectual inquiry based on the integration of phenomenological, biological, psychodynamic and socio-cultural viewpoints.
+Our residents evaluate and contribute to the academic literature to prepare for lifelong engagement in scholarship.
 An additional priority for all residents is the development of the self-awareness, personal growth and enthusiasm for learning necessary for excellence in psychiatry.

-Post-graduate year one (PGY-I), the internship year of the program, is evenly divided between medicine/neurology and psychiatry.
+Post-graduate year one (PGY-I), the internship year of the program, is evenly divided between medicine/neurology/emergency medicine and psychiatry.

-Each PGY-I resident spends 6 months on a selection of clinical services in medicine and neurology at NewYork-Presbyterian Hospital and Memorial Sloan-Kettering Cancer Center.
-While on these rotations, residents work side-by-side with residents from the departments of Internal Medicine and Neurology and participate in all of the clinical, supervisory and educational activities of those departments.
+Each PGY-I resident spends 6 months on a selection of clinical services in Internal Medicine, Emergency Medicine and Neurology at NewYork-Presbyterian Hospital and Memorial Sloan-Kettering Cancer Center.
+While on these rotations, residents work side-by-side with residents from other specialties and participate in all of the clinical, supervisory, and educational activities of those departments.
 In each clinical setting, residents treat severely ill patients and work with patients and their families during times of crisis.
-By the end of the PGY-I year, the resident will be familiar with the assessment, diagnosis, and management of basic medical and neurological conditions.
-He/she will also be proficient in ACLS and BLS, and comfortable with management of medical and neurological emergencies at a basic level of care.
+By the end of the PGY-I year, residents will be familiar with the assessment, diagnosis, and management of basic medical and neurological conditions.
+They will also be proficient in ACLS and BLS, and comfortable with the management of medical and neurological emergencies at a basic level of care.

 - 8 weeks: Neurology – NewYork-Presbyterian Hospital; Memorial Sloan-Kettering Cancer Center